 Church Order: Overseers

 3 This is a trustworthy saying: If any man aspires to the office of overseer, he desires a good work.
 2 For this reason an overseer must be above reproach, the husband of one wife, temperate, sensible, respectable, hospitable, able to teach, 3 not given to drinking, and not pugnacious, but instead gentle, uncontentious, and free from the love of money.
 4 He must govern his own household well, keeping his children in submission with all dignity; 5 for if a man doesn’t know how to govern his own household, how can he take care of God’s church?
-6 He must not be a recent convert, lest he be swollen with pride and fall into the same judgment as the devil.1 7 And he must also have a good reputation among outsiders,2 lest he fall into reproach and the trap of the devil.
+6 He must not be a recent convert, or else he may swell up with pride and fall into the same judgment as the devil.1 7 And he must also have a good reputation among outsiders,2 so that he doesn’t fall into reproach and the trap of the devil.